Edward Balleisen discusses his new book, “Fraud: An American History from Barnum to Madoff.”

 In 2015, my sole-edited three-volume multidisciplinary research collection, Business Regulation, came out with Edward Elgar.
 This collection includes a long introductory essay, “The Dialectics of Modern Regulatory Governance,” that conceptualizes the emergence of the modern regulatory state in the nineteenth-century and its evolution since then, often in response to powerful critiques from scholars and regulated businesses.
 It then provides over 100 leading writings on key aspects of regulatory governance, with selections that range from 1869 to the 2010s, and from across the social sciences.

-Along with Duke colleagues and collaborators Jonathan Wiener, Lori Bennear, and Kim Krawiec, I am also completing an interdisciplinary volume that examines when and how industrialized democracies reconfigure regulatory institutions in the aftermath of major crises.
-This book, Policy Shock: Recalibrating Risk and Regulation after Oil Spills, Nuclear Accidents, and Financial Crises, will be published by Cambridge University Press in 2017.
+Along with Duke colleagues and collaborators Jonathan Wiener, Lori Bennear, and Kim Krawiec, I have co-edited another recent interdisciplinary volume that examines when and how industrialized democracies reconfigure regulatory institutions in the aftermath of major crises.
+This book, Policy Shock: Recalibrating Risk and Regulation after Oil Spills, Nuclear Accidents, and Financial Crises, came out with Cambridge University Press in 2017.

 From 2010 through 2015, I directed the Rethinking Regulation Project, sponsored by Duke's Kenan Institute for Ethics.
 Rethinking Regulation brings together faculty and graduate students from across the university who are interested in regulatory policy and strategies of regulatory governance.
 The group pursues ambitious collaborative research that brings undergraduate and graduate students into research teams linked to Duke's Bass Connections program, such as the 2015-16 team that investigated approaches to Retrospective Regulatory Review.